photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Session Notes/Session 2023-03-08 - 14th session.md

 Elf starts to turn into mushroom monster, tali exorcises but he burns to bits

 Kelda and Poogey find spiral staircase, sneak up stairs

+Kelda and Poogey are at the top of a tower in the middle of the sea

+Essek and Tali do not see Kelda and Poogey